wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 Several key options are explained below:

-- ``--freq 5520 5680``: The ``--freq`` option supports multi-channel setting.
+- `--freq 5520 5680`: The `--freq` option supports multi-channel settings.
 To transmit a 320 MHz CBW frame at 5600 MHz, the two X310 channels should be centered at 5520 MHz and 5680 MHz.
-- ``--rate 200e6  --rx-resample-ratio 0.8``: To receive a 320 MHz CBW frame at 5600 MHz, the two X310 channels should be centered at 5520 MHz and 5680 MHz and operate at 160 MHz.
+- `--rate 200e6  --rx-resample-ratio 0.8`: To receive a 320 MHz CBW frame at 5600 MHz, the two X310 channels should be centered at 5520 MHz and 5680 MHz and operate at 160 MHz.
 However, the NI USRP X310 doesn't support 160 MHz, so the Rx signals are resampled to 160 MHz.
-- ``--rate 200e6 --tx-resample-ratio 1.25``: To transmit a 320 MHz CBW frame at 5600 MHz, the two X310 channels should be centered at 5520 MHz and 5680 MHz and operate at 160 MHz.
+- `--rate 200e6 --tx-resample-ratio 1.25`: To transmit a 320 MHz CBW frame at 5600 MHz, the two X310 channels should be centered at 5520 MHz and 5680 MHz and operate at 160 MHz.
 However, the NI USRP X310 doesn't support 160 MHz, so the Tx signals are resampled to 160 MHz.
-- ``--merge``: On the Rx end, the dual-channel signals are merged into a 400 MHz higher sampling rate stream (which is then down-sampled by 0.8x).
+- `--merge`: On the Rx end, the dual-channel signals are merged into a 400 MHz higher sampling rate stream (which is then down-sampled by 0.8x).
-- ``--split``: On the Tx end, the 400 MHz rate I/Q streams are split into two 200 MHz rate streams (before splitting, they are up-sampled by 1.25x).
+- `--split`: On the Tx end, the 400 MHz rate I/Q streams are split into two 200 MHz rate streams (before splitting, they are up-sampled by 1.25x).
-- ``--rx-cbw 320`` and ``--cbw 320``: Specify the baseband decoder/encoder to operate in 320 MHz CBW mode.
+- `--rx-cbw 320` and `--cbw 320`: Specify the baseband decoder/encoder to operate in 320 MHz CBW mode.

 ::: tip
-The two frequencies specified in ``--freq`` can be any two frequencies supported by the hardware, providing more research flexibility.
+The two frequencies specified in `--freq` can be any two frequencies supported by the hardware, providing more research flexibility.
 :::
 ::: info
 The 320 MHz sampling rate, along with *In-baseband Digital Resampling*, is extremely CPU intensive.
 Users should expect a very high packet loss rate.